 - Feed and water buckets

-- People’s hands or clothing
+- People’s hands, clothing or boots

 The air around a horse that is shedding the virus can also be contaminated with infectious virus.
 Although we know that the virus can become airborne, it is difficult to establish the distance the virus can spread in this manner under typical horse management and environmental conditions.

 There are many steps you can take to help prevent the spread of EHV-1.

 - Stop horse movement if your animals may be infected with EHV-1.
 This is the most important first step horse owners can take.
 Horses should neither enter nor leave a premise where EHM has been diagnosed until cleared by the veterinarian.

 - Do not allow horses exposed to EHM to have contact with unexposed horses on the premises.

 - Isolate sick horses.
 Horses that have aborted or shown signs of fever, respiratory disease, or neurologic disease should be separated from healthy horses.
 Ideally, sick horses should be moved into a separate building or paddock on the premises, or be transported to a veterinary hospital with an isolation facility.

 - Do not share equipment among horses on the facility.
 The virus can be spread from horse to horse via contaminated objects such as water and feed buckets or tack.

 - Practice proper biosecurity measures.
 People can transfer the virus from horse to horse via their hands and clothing.
 Personnel should wash their hands after handling one horse and before handling another.
 They should also change their clothes and footwear after working with a sick horse.
 Optimally, a person who takes care of a sick horse should not work with healthy horses.
 When this is not practical, healthy horses should be handled first and sick horses last.
 Wearing gloves and using disinfectant to sanitize footwear can also help minimize the risk of people spreading the virus between animals.